psu13/mutable-hakyll/posts/quantum.md

 the $| \psi \rangle$ is a "ket" or "ket vector" and the $\langle \psi |$ is a "bra".
 So you put them together and you get a "bra ket" or ["braket"](https://en.wikipedia.org/wiki/Bra–ket_notation).
 So all of this silliness is in service of a bad pun.
+There is also some subtle math that you have to do to make sure that the "bra" $\langle \psi |$ is a thing that makes sense in this context, but let's assume we have done that and it has all worked out.

 Those wacky physicists thought this joke was so funny that we've been stuck with this notation for a hundred years now.